boraiks/rocket1003/README.md

 * 4x **MG996R** Servo Motor (High Torque)

 **And that's it.
 Not really actually, we still need fuel to make the rocket go.
-I'm pretty sure the best option for propellant is a mixture of KNO3 + Sugar as known as Rocket Candy (check Wikipedia for amateur rocket engine: https://en.wikipedia.org/wiki/Rocket_candy).**
+I'm pretty sure the best option for propellant is a mixture of KNO3 + Sugar as known as Rocket Candy (check Wikipedia for mentioned amateur rocket engine: https://en.wikipedia.org/wiki/Rocket_candy).**

 ## **Images of my STL files are down below.**